amyhupe/amyhupe.co.uk/src/articles/2019-04-23-communicating-inclusively-beyond-products-services-users.md

 I believe we need to think beyond how we communicate with our users, and examine how we communicate with our colleagues and peers in the wider community, too.

-Here, I’ll explain why using inclusive communication outside of a product or service matters, and how to do it.
+Here, I’ll explain why using inclusive communication outside of a product or service matters, and what it means in practice.

 ## Why inclusive communication matters

-If we want to make an inclusive web, we need to foster an inclusive environment within which to make it.
+If we want to make an inclusive web, we need to foster an inclusive environment in which to make it.

 Speaking on complexity of tooling, [Jeremy Keith said](https://abookapart.com/blogs/press/get-to-know-jeremy-keith/):